 5) Upcoming Things to Do

-- Please send your completed syllabus to Scott in the coming weeks, so we can post it on your course link.
+- Send SML completed syllabus in the coming weeks, so it can be posted on your course link.

 - SML can Zoom into your class—best time, after students develop their targets and demands.